-Depending on the status of your job-based plan, you could be eligible for a special enrollment period during furlough—as well as a premium tax credit to help you pay for coverage.
+Depending on the status of your job-based plan, you could be eligible for a special marketplace enrollment period during your furlough—as well as a premium tax credit to help you pay for coverage.

-If you still have your current coverage but are worried you won’t be able to make your monthly payments, consider contacting your insurance company to see if they can offer assistance.
+If you still have your current coverage but are worried you won’t be able to make your monthly payments, consider contacting your insurance company to see if they can help.

-If you are enrolled in a federal plan, and you’ve had your hours reduced or lost income, you may be eligible for more savings.
+If you’re enrolled in a federal marketplace plan and you’ve had your hours reduced or lost income, you may be eligible for more savings.
 You should update your application immediately to report any income changes.
-In cases like this, timing is critical: The marketplace says to update your income within 30 days.
+The marketplace says to update your income within 30 days.